Travel insurance UK: Must knows for travelling to the UK

 If you're thinking about travelling to the UK for your next trip, you're going to need overseas travel insurance.
 Even if you're an expat going back to your hometown.
-It's recommended to purchase a good comprehensive travel insurance policy when traveling to the UK, because after all, there's no substitute for travel insurance.
+It's recommended to purchase a good comprehensive travel insurance policy when travelling to the UK because after all, there's no substitute for travel insurance.

 The last thing you want is a minor or even big problem to ruin your trip to the UK.
 Here are some basic reasons why:

 Cancellation If you're flight is cancelled and you need to reschedule, your airline company may not cover the costs, even if the issue is on their side and especially if it's a budget flight.

 Medical expenses Whether returning to your hometown where you may or may not be able to take advantage of your local medical benefits, or visiting the UK for the first time, you'll need to purchase medical cover.
 This may include ambulance, basic medical, hospital and dental expenses you incur while travelling in the UK.

 But why do I need cover if I can see my local GP?
 If the care you require needs continuous support after returning back to Australia, then you'll need to take out an overseas insurance policy.
 It would cost a lot more if you had to foot the bill on your own.
 After all, there's no predicting what state of emergency you'll require, so don't take the risk.